RED VELVET CUPCAKE RECIPE

 - Slowly pour in half of the buttermilk.
 Stir in gently with a spatula.
 Add half of the flour and fold in until just combined.
-Repeat for the remaining buttermilk and flour.
+Repeat with the remaining buttermilk and flour.

 - Add the salt, bicarbonate soda and vinegar to the bowl.
 Beat very lightly until they are incorporated.

 - Immediately place the butter into the cake tin, or the muffin tin hole so that it’s no more than two-thirds full.
 Check that the oven has reached the correct temperature, then place the tray on the middle rack of the oven.
 Bake until the top of the cake bounces back when lightly touched and a skewer inserted into the middle comes out clean.
 If not, add another 5 minutes to the timer then check once more.
 Repeat until done.
 Baking time is 18-25 minutes approximately depending on your oven.

 - Remove cake from the oven.
 Let it cool in the pan for at least 10 minutes.
 Turn the cake or cupcakes onto a wire rack to cool completely.

 - Make the cream cheese frosting.
 Add the icing sugar mixture and softened butter to the bowl of an electric mixer.
 Beat with a paddle attachment until the butter has coated the icing sugar and there’s a sandy texture to the mix.
 With the beaters running on medium speed add cubes of softened cream cheese one at a time.
 The frosting will start quite thick then thin out as more cream cheese is added.